coden0w/coden0w/README.md

 - 👋 Sup guys!
 I'm Alex an iOS Developer
 - 👀 I’m interested in new technologies
 - 📱 I’m currently learning SwiftUI and working as iOS developer
-- 💞️ //I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?, hit me a dm on twitter @alexupps

 <!---